 Now when I say group riding I bet some of you are imagining a scene from a film that’s about a hundred bikers all going down the street side by side?

-Well this is not always true, but whether it’s 2 motorbikes or 100+ you need to consider lot of different items.
+Well this is not always true, but whether it’s animal removal company 2 motorbikes or 100+ you need to consider lot of different items.

 First thing I always tell people is, NEVER ride from your comfort zone, do not attempt to keep up with someone if it makes you feel nervous, ride to your own abilities, if you’re in a group your “friends” or fellow riders will await you in the next junction in case you haven’t managed to keep up.
 If they do not wait for you, you have to tell yourself are these the people I really want to be riding with?
 Remember it isn’t all about the bike it’s all about the rider.
 I’ve been out with lots of groups and to tell the truth, some ride a lot faster than I do and no, I’m not going to keep up with them, Likewise I’ve ridden with people that ride slower than myself, do I bugger off and leave them (I can hear a few of my friends today saying I should) but no I do not.
 It is not all about how quickly you get there it is more about the journey.